Lost-Outpost/Telsera/HELP.md

 This can happen if you tried the keybind to customize your character's genitals and you picked one of the "TRX Futanari" options.
 Unfortunately, at Telsera's v1.0.0 release, there is no mod to blend the texture setups (ie. Reverie + Tempered Skins clashing against TRX's custom textures).
 Eventually, depending on how permissions go, I will try to blend the dick for a -seamless- (hehe) experience.
 It's on my to-do list!

-## What difficulty is recommended to play Telsera at?

-That's completely up to you! **The default is set to Adept**, however, it boils down to your own preference in the end.
-Steps on how to adjust the difficulty can be found in the Gameplay portion of the readme!

 ## Is there support for ultrawide setups?

 No, I'm sorry. :(